 President of the Union of BC Indian Chiefs Grand Chief Stewart Phillip said there were “mixed emotions” about the Catholic church among PIB members.

-“There are people [in the band community] that have an intense hatred for the Catholic Church in regard to the residential school experience,” Philip said Tuesday on CBC’s “Daybreak South.”
+“There are people [in the band community] that have an intense hatred for the Catholic Church in regard to the residential school experience,” Philip said Tuesday.

 The discovery of more than 900 unmarked graves this past month is tragic.
 The Canadian government’s method of attempting the assimilation of Indigenous children is tragic.
 But equally as tragic is the demolition of four holy places of worship.

-“If [these fires] were determined to be deliberate, our leadership certainly doesn’t condone those kinds of actions or behavior,” Gabriel told Indigenous News.
+“If [these fires] were determined to be deliberate, our leadership certainly doesn’t condone those kinds of actions or behavior,” Gabriel said.
 “I think there could have been better ways to deal with this church.”

 The loss of four churches is catastrophic — many community members were married in, baptized at, or buried loved ones in those churches.
 Hate crimes against Catholics have been multiplying for quite some time — anti-Catholic attacks, decapitated statues, the destruction of public property.